alannaa/alannaa/README.md

 I'm Lana.
 I'm a software engineer and master’s student of computer science at Northeastern University.

-- 😄 Pronouns: she/her
-- 🔭 I’m currently: a software engineer intern for [AWS](https://aws.amazon.com)
+- 🔭 I’m currently: a software devlopment engineer  for [AWS](https://aws.amazon.com)
-- 🌱 Right now I’m learning: RXJava and Android!
+- 🌱 Right now I’m learning: all things IAAS/Cloud
 - 🤔 I’m looking for help with: getting started contributing to open source...
-- 💬 Ask me about: internship and career success tips 😎
+- 💬 Ask me about: internship success tips 😎
 - ⚡ Fun fact: I've lived in 4 different countries around the 🌎
 - 📫 How to reach me:
 <p>